 Can you get a false positive for edibles?

 Since 2018, hemp production has been legalized at the federal level and can be found in many items, including food.
 The most common form of hemp used in food products is hemp seeds in granola bars and hemp oil in other products.

 The THC concentration is very low, around 0.3%, and not high enough to cause intoxication on its own.
 However, if ingested often enough, the THC in hemp can accumulate in the body’s fat cells and may be present for up to 5 weeks.

 This means that even if someone hasn’t taken an edible containing THC, there may still be traces in their system that will show up on certain types of drug tests.

 Getting help with edible abuse

-If you or someone you know is suffering from a dependence or addiction to edibles or other THC containing substances (such as cannabis or weed vapes) then some form of treatment may help.
+If you or someone you know is suffering from dependence or addiction to edibles or other THC-containing substances (such as marijuana addiction or weed vape addiction), some form of treatment may help.

 Treatment for a substance use disorder can range from one-on-one counseling or therapy to a residential stay in inpatient rehab.
 Visit our rehab directory today to see what help is available for edible dependence in your area.